Secure delivery by Australia Post • Free shipping**conditions apply

 After a visit to Burgundy, Colin started by leasing a small quarter hectare patch of rocky clay soil in the Adelaide Hills where he planted clones of Pinot Noir and Chardonnay; a hobby block that for several years taught the trials and pitfalls of mildew, weeds and winemaking techniques.
 The French had close planted for a reason, based on 200 years experience.
 The resulting wines immediately started to show promise and before long, Colin Best was planning his retirement from engineering to devote his life to viticulture.

 Colin approached winemakers already established in the relatively young Adelaide Hills wine region and was overwhelmed with their generosity and assistance.
 The attitude and friendliness of the Adelaide Hills vignerons contrasted so greatly with the elements of the contract engineering scene, that Colin became a full time vigneron.
-A historic former woollen mill in Lobethal was ideally suited for winemaking, with thick walls and connections to effluent disposal and within a kilometre of my vineyard and this became Leabrook Estate Winery.
+A historic former woollen mill in Lobethal was ideally suited for winemaking, with thick walls and connections to effluent disposal, within a kilometre of the vineyard, this became Leabrook Estate Winery.

 The Leabrook Estate vineyard lies in the Onkaparinga Valley in the Eastern area of the Adelaide Hills.
 The climate is well suited to most cool climate varieties and ripening is usually reliable, provided the fruit is exposed to light and there is no over cropping.
 The vineyard lies on a gentle slope with relatively shallow soils.
 The soil profile consists of clays over dolomite and is reasonably well drained.
 The vineyard is protected from the prevailing winds causing good fruit set from flowering.